flibbertigibbet/torque-outside-cartodb-presentation/_posts/2015-4-3-database-table-setup.md

 *  A PostGIS Point column, named `geom`, in EPSG 4326.
 (The SQL API has a hard-coded reference to the geometry column for the table.
 It was `the_geom`, but I renamed it in my fork.)
 *  A PostGIS Point column, named `the_geom_webmercator`, in EPSG 3857.
 (The Torque library has this column name hard coded for use in querying Windshaft.)
-I've needed to fill it by using the CartoDB function `CDB_TransformToWebmercator` instead of using `ST_Transform`.
+I've found it necessary to fill this column by using the CartoDB function `CDB_TransformToWebmercator` instead of using the PostGIS `ST_Transform` function directly.